-Q. Is it more risky and have more complications?
+Q:Is it more risky and have more complications?

-A. The deep plane facelift procedure has no more risks than other facelifts, when performed by a skilled surgeon.
+A: The deep plane facelift procedure has no more risks than other facelifts, when performed by a skilled surgeon.

-Q. Is it more painful than other facelifts?
+Q: Is it more painful than other facelifts?

-A. No. Pain is, generally, about a 2-3 out of a 10 point pain scale; often less than other facelifts.
+A: No. Pain is, generally, about a 2-3 out of a 10 point pain scale; often less than other facelifts.

-Q. Is recovery longer than other facelifts?
+Q: Is recovery longer than other facelifts?

-Q. Who is a good candidate for a deep plane facelift?
+Q:Who is a good candidate for a deep plane facelift?

-A. Practically anyone who is a candidate for a facelift can benefit from a deep plane lift.
+A: Practically anyone who is a candidate for a facelift can benefit from a deep plane lift.
 The deep plane lift, however, can benefit both younger and older patients who may not be candidates for other types of facelifts.

 The deeper layers of the face that other lifts do not address sag earlier than skin and muscle.
 Fat pads, sagging ligaments and the like appear early in the sequence of facial aging, often in the mid to late 40’s.
 Deep plane lifts performed in the mid to late 40’s and early 50’s can last for long periods of time, and set aging back ten to fifteen years with a natural look. (see our facelift pictures of younger patients).

-Older people, including many who have already had a facelift, can also benefit.
+Older people, including many who have already had a facelift Los Angeles, can also benefit.
 Many of these want to look younger, less tired or mad, and have an upbeat appearance without having the pulled, plastic look of a facelift.
 By repositioning the deeper structures, skin, and muscle as a unit, these people can appear younger but not dramatically different. (see our facelift pictures of more mature patients).
 The deep plane facelift lasts a long time, and usually will be sufficient to avoid another subsequent facelift for patients who are older.

-Q. Is the “Masterlift” a good revision facelift?
+Q:Is the “Masterlift” a good revision facelift Los Angeles?

-A. Yes, the “Masterlift” reverses the signs of aging that are often missed in other facelifts.
+A: Yes, the “Masterlift” reverses the signs of aging that are often missed in other facelifts.
 The deep plane facelift, the mid-face lift, and the neck lift components of the “Masterlift” often address aging concerns that other types of facelift omit.

-Q. Why is a “Masterlift” deep plane facelift different than other deep plane facelifts?
+Q:Why is a “Masterlift” deep plane facelift different than other deep plane facelifts?

-A. Several things make a difference.
+A: Several things make a difference.
 Our pioneering mid-face work, lifts the midface fat pads and structures in a more vertical manner than deep plane lifts.
 We have several journal articles and textbook chapters on this.
 Our evolved neck lift is more complex and long-lasting than most used with the deep plane lift.
 Finally, the way that we perform a deep plane lift, allows a more vertical lift direction than most deep plane lifts, improving the jaw and neckline, as well as the mid-face.
 I recently published our deep plane technique as the senior author with two of my fellows.
 (Deep Plane Facelift: An Evaluation of the High-SMAS vs. Standard Incision Points.
 Facial Plastic Surgery.
 2018: 646-650).

-Q. Why does the deep plane facelift cost more than other facelifts?
+Q:Why does the deep plane facelift cost more than other facelift Los Angeles?

-A. As mentioned above, the deep plane technique requires the skill and expertise that only a few facial plastic surgeons possess.
+A: As mentioned above, the deep plane technique requires the skill and expertise that only a few facial plastic surgeons possess.
 It provides a natural long lasting lift that exclusively addresses the structural signs of aging.

 There are non-invasive procedures that can continue to tighten the skin and “Maintain” your facelift, such as Ultherapy, FaceTite, Microneedling with RF!
 You may also use our DefenAge products to keep your skin in good shape.
 These products and procedures are the most advanced products available and, with our Rejuvalase Medi-Spa allow us to take total care of your facial rejuvenation and maintenance.
 We call this approach “Integrative Rejuvenation” which combines the best and most advanced surgeries, non-invasive treatments, cosmeceuticals, and minimally invasive procedures and injections to make you look your best.

-Residents of Santa Barbara, Los Angeles, Beverly Hills, and the surrounding communities in California who want to rejuvenate their appearance through a facelift or other cosmetic procedure should contact Keller Plastic Surgery for a complimentary consultation.
+Residents of Santa Barbara, Los Angeles, Beverly Hills, and the surrounding communities in California who want to rejuvenate their appearance through a facelift Los Angeles or other cosmetic procedure should contact Keller Plastic Surgery for a complimentary consultation.